justb4/alpumapa.xyz/docs/src/intro.md

 !!! tip

     You can add a custom background map in iD, for example from Catastre.
 Go to Layers and then "Custom..."
-    In a form, you can insert a symbolic URL, for example, a layer from Top10NL.
+    In a form, you can insert a symbolic URL, for example, a layer from Cadastral maps.
     Here’s an example for the "Spanish Cadastral Parcel Web Map Service of the Directorate General of Cadastre according INSPIRE profile" Buildings Layer layer, which you can copy-paste:
     `https://ovc.catastro.meh.es/cartografia/INSPIRE/spadgcwms.aspx?REQUEST=GetMap&SERVICE=WMS&VERSION=1.3.0&FORMAT=image/png&TRANSPARENT=true&LAYERS=BU.Building&CRS={proj}&STYLES=&WIDTH={width}&HEIGHT={height}&BBOX={bbox}`